Banjo-Kazooie (video game): Gameplay

 Banjo-Kazooie is a single-player platform game where the player controls the titular protagonists, an easy-going brown honey bear named Banjo and a troublemaking female red-crested "Breegull" Kazooie, from a third-person perspective.
-Living in the region of Spiral Mountain, the two attempt to rescue Banjo's younger sister Tooty from the foul-tempered witch Gruntilda, who creates and uses a machine to transfer an entity's beauty to another, which she intends to use with Tooty.
 The game features nine three-dimensional worlds where the player must gather musical notes and jigsaw puzzle pieces, called Jiggies, to progress.
-It culminates into a trivia game show a la The Adventure Game hosted by Gruntilda, and a final boss fight with her.
-In the trivia game, players have to surpass tiles via answering a question about the game or completing a challenge.

 The player travels from one world to another through Gruntilda's Lair, a region that acts as the game's central overworld.
 Jiggies allow the player to complete jigsaw puzzles which open doors to new worlds, while musical notes are required to open doors to new sections of the overworld.
 There are a total of 100 jiggies to collect (ten in each world), all of which are needed to view the proper ending, and 900 notes (100 in each world).
 The door with the highest amount of required notes has 880, although 765 are needed to enter the final section.
 Like Super Mario 64 (1996), Banjo-Kazooie is very open and allows the player to collect Jiggies and musical notes in a nonlinear order.
 It is also possible to complete certain worlds out of order, assuming the player has enough Jiggies and musical notes to reach a world earlier than intended.

 Each world is composed of a number of challenges that involve solving puzzles, jumping over obstacles, racing, playing a bonus game, gathering objects, and defeating opponents.
 Tasks include spelling words, helping lights get on a Christmas tree while protecting them from getting eaten, and looking for a pirate's gold.
 The game features action-adventure elements, and the player must often interact with non-player characters and help them.
 It is also possible to increase Banjo and Kazooie's health bar by collecting empty honeycomb pieces (of which there are two in each world), and extra lives by obtaining Banjo statues.